-Estate management responded, saying that they’d run some checks on the licence plate and, indeed, it wasn’t insured.
-They’d located the owner and told them to move it within the next 48 hours.
+Estate management responded, saying thay they’d located the vehicle’s owner and told them to move it within the next 48 hours.

 Instead of hard, concrete information, I had to deal with statements like this:

 Update: I drafted this post in September 2021, however in June 2022 the van disappeared altogether.
-I assumed it was at local festival and that it would be back later that evening.
-But it never came back and I haven’t seen the van since.
+I assumed it was at local festival but it never came back and I haven’t seen the van since.
 No idea what has happened but the problem of the Pudding Van seems to have sorted itself!

-(And as for why I’m not posting it until now…well, I forgot I’d written it.)
+(And as for why I’m not posting this until now…well, I forgot I’d written it.)

 Check out this beautiful, hand-made, Japanese silk face covering I just purchased from KatyBeesDesignStudio, on Etsy.